Arizona community seeing more drug overdoses than COVID-19 deaths, fentanyl seizures spike

 LETHAL COUNTERFEIT PILLS BEING SOLD ONLINE AS PRESCRIPTION DRUGS, DEA WARNS

-In Pinal County, Sheriff Mark Lamb told Fox News they had more overdoses than COVID-19 deaths last year.
+In Pinal County, Sheriff Mark Lamb told Fox News they had more overdoses than COVID-19 deaths last year but not every overdoes was fatal.
 Their deputies now respond to a call involving fentanyl every 40 hours.

 "Honestly, we're seeing a disaster," said Lamb.
 "Eighty-five percent of the people that are in my jail right now are there because of alcohol or drugs.
 So yeah, it's a big impact in our communities."